qinguorui2001/tp/docs/team/droffilc13.md

 ### Project: TA<sup>2</sup>

-TA2 is a desktop application that offers Teaching Assistants (TA) from the School of Computing (SoC) at the National University of Singapore (NUS) a convenient and efficient way to manage student information and keep track of students' assignment submissions.
+TA<sup>2</sup> is a desktop application that offers Teaching Assistants (TA) from the School of Computing (SoC) at the National University of Singapore (NUS) a convenient and efficient way to manage student information and keep track of students' assignment submissions.
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.